Arronk/My-Coding-Journey/LogR2.md

 having a bit of a hard time with syntax again for some reason.
 I am still not 100% there when it comes to all the methods and code related to dictionaries.
 I keep bumping into deeper layers and syntax of python every day which adds to the confusion but i'm getting there slowly.

+## Day 95: 25.10.18

+### Progress: Finished all week 1 psets for 6.00x2

+The brute force algo was pretty tricky and again took a fair bit of debugging until I managed to pass all submission tests but I got there in a couple of hours and now have a bit of a break before the next weeks material is released in just under a weeks time.
+The final exam for 6.00x gets released Saturday so looks like that will be my task for the weekend.
+Around that i'll probably try and give pset8 for cs50 a good crack.